akaliutau/java-containers/readme.md

 1) First, the java container was instantiated
 2) Container engine used pom for <code>org.containers:container-samples:1.0.0</code> artifact to figure out all dependencies
-3) Container downloaded all dependencies (in this case the local .m2 repository was used, so the the spin up time was really small)
+3) Container downloaded all dependencies into the local working repository, by default it creates a directory /local-repo. note in this case the local .m2 repository was used, so the the spin up time was really small
 4) Code in jar was executed with all detected dependencies which have been passed to the classpath